Part 3: Steady State in Tenant to Tenant Migrations

-Have you rad part 1 yet?
-This is a hefty topic, thus we had to break it up to two blogs.
-In part 1, Dominik Hoeffling goes over Outlook Mobile security basics, securing access to the service,securing the mobile client, and more!
+Have you read Part 1 of this blog series yet?
+Enterprise Outlook mobile deployment is a hefty topic, which is why we had to break it up to two blogs.
+In Part 1, Dominik Hoefling goes over Outlook Mobile security basics, securing access to the service, securing the mobile client, and more!

 Intune App Protection Policies (APP) deploys a policy to an app that protects the corporate data within that app without requiring you to enroll the device.

 All Office apps are built with the multiple identity construct in mind.
 This means it takes care of consumer accounts as well as commercial accounts like Outlook, where you can have a work email account and personal email account.
 We can imply and target protections to the corporate identity because everything is grounded to the identity in EM+S. We can protect only the corporate data and leave the personal data alone.
 It’s possible to target only the corporate data and encrypt it – and not only encrypt it, also wipe the corporate data if needed.